lizazak/cse15l-lab-reports/lab-report-5-week-10.md

 ![Image](diff-output-1.png)

-Therefore, my implementation is correct and the provided lab 9 implementation is incorrect.
+Therefore, my implementation of the getLinks method for this test is correct and the provided lab 9 implementation is incorrect.

 ### Bug decription: